kaustpradalab/Fraud-R1/README.md

 Before running the experiments, please do the comman `pip install -r requirement.txt`

-For running the baseline attack, using
-`nohup bash script/baseline_attack.sh >nohup.out`

 For running the one round level attack, using
 `nohup bash script/one-round-level_attack.sh >nohup.out`